WICG/storage-buckets/explainer.md

 the `title` as intended.
 For example, user agents that intend to incorporate the `title` need to mitigate against misleading values such as `"You have a virus!
 Go to www.evil.com for a cleanup"`.
-Currently, any use of buckets is intended to be transparent to end users.
+Currently, any use of buckets is intended to be unnoticeable by end users.

 #### Alternative name for the bucket `title` property